Sunshine Coast Libraries banner

 “Ensuring your child feels comfortable in a more structured classroom environment is crucial at this point in their lives,” Dr Jones says.
 “As is them having the confidence to engage in a range of learning programs and with their educators and peers.”

 Being ready for school requires much more than in previous generations.
 Children need foundational academic knowledge in traditional areas such as numeracy, literacy, creative arts and physical skills.
-However, they also need to be confident in 21st century thinking skills including, problem solving, collaboration, communication, and innovation; not to mention the need for children to have basic experience with STEM (science, technology, engineering and mathematics).
+However, they also need to be confident in 21st-century thinking skills, including problem-solving, collaboration, communication, and innovation.
+Not to mention the need for children to have basic experience with STEM (science, technology, engineering and mathematics).

 These might be the focus areas of a school readiness program.
 However, being ready for ‘big school’ is more than academic ability.

 “School readiness includes an extensive combination of play-based and teacher-led experiences,” Dr Jones says.
-“These help your child develop interests in a range of topics such as science, technology and math, reading and writing, sustainability and the natural world, self-expression, self-awareness and self-respect, cultural inclusion.”
+“These help your child develop interests in a range of topics such as science, technology and math, reading and writing, sustainability and the natural world, self-expression, self-awareness and self-respect, and cultural inclusion.”

 There are also ‘School Ready’ skills such as lunch box, toileting, dressing and classroom dynamics.

-Lifelong love of learning
+A lifelong love of learning

 The first five years are when the magic happens for your little ones’ development.
 But it doesn’t stop there.